OCaml Development Tools

 What is not ODT

-ODT does not replaces the compilers of the OCaml distribution, since ODT is based upon them.
+ODT does not replace the compilers of the OCaml distribution, since ODT is based upon them.

 ODT is not a miracle: it cannot take into account all the specific needs of an OCaml project, as it is in a development phase and as it makes simple assumptions on the "common ways" to develop OCaml applications.
 For example, it is not yet possible to take into account C or C++ code which is embedded or linked with OCaml applications.